These are the best mudguards (or fenders, for those outside the UK) for road and commuting bikes, as rated by our expert testers.

 Clip-on mudguards, which typically attach to your seatpost, are your last option and give the least amount of coverage of all the styles of mudguards.

-Though they’ll go a long way to stop the cursed brown streak of muck up your back, they’ll do little to protect your bike or legs from the elements.
+They’ll go a long way to stopping the cursed brown streak of muck up your back, but they’ll do little to protect your bike or legs from the elements.

-Some mudguards, such as these from Topeak, utilises a cammed strap closure to keep the mudguard securely in place.
+Some mudguards, such as these from Topeak, use a cammed strap closure to keep the mudguard securely in place.

-Clip-on mudguards come in two distinct styles — clamp-on style like the venerable Topeak Defender and folding ones like the popular Ass Saver.
+Clip-on mudguards come in two distinct styles — clamp-on style such as the venerable Topeak Defender and folding ones such as the popular Ass Saver.

 Which full cover mudguards and fenders should I buy?